3 Questions About Lube Women Are Afraid to Ask Their OBGYNPersonal Lubricant

 Let me break it down for you.
 As someone that speaks with women daily from every walk of life, age, sexual orientation, etc., I commonly run into the three following scenarios:

-Menopausal woman tend to be worried about a lack of moisture.
+Menopausal women tend to be worried about a lack of moisture.
 Dry vagina – known in my realm as vaginal atrophy – is more common than you think.
 If you ask about it, women will talk about it – trust me.

 Women who suffer from vaginal atrophy do so because of a lack of estrogen production.
 Lack of estrogen in the vagina, a direct consequence of being in menopause, causes the vagina to lose elasticity and disrupts its ability to self-lubricate.